danjohnson3141/Jekyll-Test/GET-&#47;messages&#47;conversation&#47;:user_id.md

 Requests all of the non-archived messages between the logged in user and a second party.
+The ':user_id' parameter looks at both the 'sender_user_id' and 'recipient_user_id' fields from the 'messages' table.

 =
 #### Authentication